Rashawn Slater

-Early life and high school
+Early life

-Slater grew up in Sugar Land, Texas and attended Fort Settlement Middle School and Clements High School.
-He was named first team All-District as a junior and senior, when he was also named second team All-Greater Houston.
-Slater was rated a three star recruit and committed to play college football at Northwestern over offers from Illinois, Kansas, Wyoming and Rice.
+Slater grew up in Sugar Land, Texas, and attended Fort Settlement Middle School and Clements High School.
+He was named first team All-District as a junior and senior when he was also named second team All-Greater Houston.
+Slater was rated a three-star recruit and committed to play college football for the Northwestern Wildcats over offers from Illinois, Kansas, Wyoming and Rice.

 College career

 As a true freshman, Slater started 12 games at right tackle and was named Big Ten Conference All-Freshman Team.
 He was rated the best freshman offensive lineman in the nation by Pro Football Focus.
 As a sophomore, Slater was named to the third team All-Big Ten by the league's coaches after starting all 14 of Northwestern's games.
 Slater was named honorable mention All-Big Ten after allowing zero sacks in 11 starts as a junior.

 Entering his senior year, Slater was named a preseason All-American, preseason All-Big Ten and to the Outland Trophy watchlist.
-Following the early announcement that Big Ten would postpone their 2020 season due to the COVID-19 pandemic, Slater announced that he would be preparing for the 2021 NFL Draft.
+Following the early announcement that Big Ten would postpone their 2020 season due to the COVID-19 pandemic, Slater announced that he would be preparing for the 2021 NFL draft.
 He remained enrolled at Northwestern and graduated with a degree in communications in December 2020.

 Professional career

-Slater was selected by the Los Angeles Chargers in the first round (13th overall) of the 2021 NFL Draft.
+Slater was selected by the Los Angeles Chargers in the first round (13th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on July 27, 2021.

 As a rookie, Slater was named the Chargers starting left tackle and was named to his first Pro Bowl as a starter.
+He was named to the PFWA All-Rookie Team.

 Against the Jacksonville Jaguars in Week 3 of the 2022 season, Slater ruptured his biceps tendon, which ended his season.
+He started all 17 games in the 2023 season.

+On April 29, 2024, the Chargers picked up the fifth-year option on Slater's contract.
+He started in 15 games in the 2024 season.

+On July 27, 2025, Slater signed a four-year, $114 million contract extension with the Chargers, keeping him under contract through the 2029 season.

+On August 7, 2025, Slater suffered a torn patellar tendon during practice, resulting in him missing the entire 2025 season.

+Regular season statistics

 Personal life

 Slater is the son of former NBA player Reggie Slater.
-His older brother, RJ, was an offensive lineman for the United States Air Force Academy from 2014-2017.
+His older brother, RJ, was an offensive lineman for the United States Air Force Academy from 2014–2017.

-He is married to Stassney Nicole Brown.